inspec/inspec-aws/docs-chef-io/content/aws_alb.md

 end
 ```

-**Test whether the access log is enabled for the Application Load Balancer.**
+Test whether the access log is enabled for the Application Load Balancer:

 ```ruby
 describe aws_alb('load_balancer_arn::alb') do